NSF QRM Scholars Program

 - What information needs to be included in the Statement of Interest?

 We are interested to learn about what YOU are interested to learn about.
-You can propose to work during the 2020-21 academic year on a specific research project or you can propose to work on a federal or foundation grant proposal for funding (e.g., perhaps an IES proposal, due in August 2021).
+You can propose to work during the 2022-23 academic year on a specific research project or you can propose to work on a federal or foundation grant proposal for funding (e.g., perhaps an NSF proposal, due in 2023).
 We are interested in identifying participants whose aim is to study and address inequities in the educational system regarding STEM education.

-More specifically, applicants should describe their background and personal goals in relation to their eligibility for the NSF QRM Scholars Program (2 pages maximum).
-They should also describe a tentative research project or proposal that they would like to work on over the Scholar year (around 1 page), providing a general idea about the population of interest an the research questions to be addressed.
+More specifically, applicants should describe their background and personal goals in relation to their eligibility for the NSF QRM Scholars Program.
 A description should be provided as to how the proposed project aligns with the goals of the NSF QRM Scholars Program.
-In total, the Statement of Interest should be no more than 3 pages maximum.
+In total, the Statement of Interest should be no more than 1 page maximum (single-spaced).

 - How specific does my description of the research project or proposal need to be?

-- With only a page, we are not expecting too much detail, just a general tentative description of your research questions and population of interest.
+With only about 250 words (see the structured abstract details above), we are not expecting too much detail, just a general tentative description of your research questions and population of interest.
 If you already know the type of design or data collection you would like to do, feel free to share that.
 However, it is also important to note two things: 1) once you are at the Summer Institute, you might change your research focus or choose to collaborate with another scholar that you meet; 2) you can describe either a research project that you want to conduct or a proposal that you want to write to seek funding.

 - What are the goals of the NSF QRM Scholars Program?